aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/_index.md

 3. Strip unnecessary metadata.

 These steps keep visual quality while shrinking file size—perfect for web and mobile deployments.

+## Java Image Processing Tutorial Overview

+In a typical **java image processing tutorial**, you’ll start by loading a PSD, apply a grayscale conversion, optionally fine‑tune contrast, and finally save the result as an optimized PNG or JPEG.
+The same workflow can be extended to batch‑process folders, integrate with build pipelines, or serve images on‑the‑fly from a web service.

 ## Image Processing Techniques